Skip to main content

 Ryan Biziorek

-Ryan Biziorek is an Associate consultant with Arup – a global consulting engineering firm.
-He leads the Acoustics, Audiovisual, and Theatre consulting practice in the Chicago office.
+Ryan Biziorek is a project executive and leader of the acoustics practice at IMEG – a global engineering design firm.
 He has been involved in providing technical expertise and project management skills for various building types.
-Ryan brings over 10 years of experience in performing arts design, building service noise analysis, room acoustic modeling, public address and audiovisual systems design.
+Ryan brings over 19 years of experience in performing arts design, building service noise analysis, room acoustic modeling, public address and audiovisual systems design.
 He holds a BA in Physics from Kalamazoo College and an MSc in Sound & Vibration Studies from the University of Southampton, Institute of Sound & Vibration Research.

 Jabari EvansJabari Evans